 One of the most frequent — and dreaded — writing tasks is writing instructions.
 Recipes, care requirements, and work procedures all need clear instructions.
 We’ve got three tips to help you create instructions that work, and to keep them working over the long term.

-Plain English uses easy to understand, clear language.
+Plain English uses clear, easy-to-understand language.
 When you write in plain English, you seek to avoid jargon and technobabble.
-The catch is that some people set plain English aside when it’s time to write instructions that involve specialised or techncial terms.
+The catch is that some people set plain English aside when it’s time to write instructions that involve specialised or technical terms.

 Testing your instructions with your audience ensures that your final work will meet your audience’s needs.
 This is especially important for new processes and products.
 Take some time to watch and listen while some of your users work through your instructions.
 You’ll see what they skip and what they need to know more about.

 Who can you recruit as testers?
 New hires within your company and customers who use your product can be excellent testers.
 They each have reasons to genuinely engage with your instructions and to give you honest feedback.

 The most frequent thing preventing user testing is the feeling that there isn’t enough time.
 One way to reduce the time needed is to focus on testing the instructions for your most important steps.

 Instructions are alive — and sooner or later, you’ll need to update them.
 To support this, be sure to:

 It’s also useful to stay in touch with your audience and your subject matter experts.
 The more you’re in the loop about changes and new developments, the easier it is to update instructions when they need it.